Colombian War of Independence: Flower vase incident

 One of the most defining moments in the history of Colombian independence occurs in Cartagena in the year 1811.
-When Bogota created a junta in 1810, elite creole men in Cartagena created their own the following year after expelling the Spanish Governor Francisco De Montes.
-Cartagena, Colombia.
+When Bogotá created a junta in 1810, elite creole men in Cartagena created their own the following year after expelling the Spanish Governor Francisco De Montes.
 On November 11, 1811, the junta comprised the document known as "Act of Independence" to justify the expulsion of the Spanish governor.
 The declaration, filled with enlightenment ideas such as the right of all men to vote regardless of ethnicity, was the first of its kind in Colombia and is regarded as the event that kickstarted the Latin American Independence Wars.
 The event is still celebrated in Cartagena as their independence week.

 Foolish Fatherland (1810–1815)

 Map of New Granada in 1811 with the Federalist territory in red, the Centralist in green and the Royalist (Spanish) in yellow.

 The first five years of independence is known as the period of the Foolish Fatherland (la Patria Boba), which was marked by chaos, internal instability and even Civil war on the one hand, and on the other hand by armed conflicts with the area's that had remained loyal to Spain.

 Each province, and even some cities, had set up its own autonomous junta in 1810, and quickly discussions arose how to work together.
 Two parties emerged, which were constantly at odds: the federalists and the centralists.
 Eventually two states were founded, the Federalist First Republic of New Granada and the Centralist Free and Independent State of Cundinamarca, that fought each other in a Civil war between 1812 and 1814.
 This prolonged period of instability eventually favored the Spanish reconquest in 1815.

 The north and the south of present-day Colombia remained under Royalist control and several battles were fought to bring these area's under Patriot control, with limited success.